Universal-Basic-Compute/serenissima/docs/architecture/building-creation.md

 3. **Building Damage and Repair**: System for building damage and maintenance
 4. **Interior Spaces**: Support for building interiors and interior gameplay
 5. **Building Effects**: Visual effects for building activities (smoke, light, etc.)
+6. **Additional Placeable Objects**: Support for more types of placeable objects using the unified PlaceableObjectManager
+7. **Advanced Constraints**: More sophisticated placement constraints based on terrain, proximity, and other factors

 # Building Creation and Display Architecture

 This document outlines the architecture for building creation, placement, and display in La Serenissima, focusing on the components, data flow, and integration with existing systems.